tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <center><img src="../Images/105-brownian-growth.png" style="width:90%" /></center>
 Although this sounds like predeterminism, which it is, in effect, there are so many paths that can be traveled that for all intents and purposes predeterminism doesn&rsquo;t apply.
 Tholonically speaking, it appears as though we may have free will, but only with regard in determining which predetermined path we follow.
 It also looks like existence itself is the byproduct of the formation of every possible combination of sustainable patterns.

-Although a bit of a tangent, it&rsquo;s worth stating here that the idea of reincarnation is a flawed understanding of a misunderstood process.
-What we believe to be past life experiences are collective memories associated with the path we happen to be traveling and which we identify with mainly due to our ego&rsquo;s limitation of relating everything to one&rsquo;s self.
+Although a bit of a tangent, and certainly worthy of more than a paragraph, it&rsquo;s worth stating here that the idea of reincarnation is a flawed understanding of a misunderstood process.
+What some people believe to be past life experiences are collective memories associated with the path we happen to be instantiating, or traveling, if you will, and which we identify with mainly due to our ego&rsquo;s limitation of relating everything to one&rsquo;s self.
 This is why many people who believe in reincarnation will also believe they were the same (well known) person in a past life, as there will naturally be more people traveling the well-worn paths of current archetypes simply because these paths are the paths of lesser resistance.
+This subject raises the questions about life after death.
+Every creation, including tholons, gos through the cycles of instantiation of inception, gestation, emergence, propagation, culmination, and dispersion.,  This is one description that identifies six stages that is used here.
+There can be many others.
+When a tholon 'dissolves', whether due to loss of energy, destruction, absorption, or any number of ways it's stable pattern of energy can come to an end, what survives and where does the energy go?
+The energy goes to wherever it can go with the least resistance, that being typically the parent tholon.
+So, what is the parent tholon of a person?
+It would naturally be one of the children of the uber tholon of human.
+There can be many tholon between the instance of an individual and a human in general.
+In some cases, perhaps, and as we will argue in the section immediately following, there can be multiple instances of the same tholon.
+If one is such an instance, as most instances are, the energy of their existence upon demise will return to a tholon that is the archetype all the instances.
+This is probably what spiritualists refer to as the *oversoul*.

 There are some real-world examples of how instances follow a preexisting path.
 Here are some of the fairly well-known stories of &ldquo;coincidences&rdquo; that demonstrate this concept.<sup>[127](#ref_127)</sup><a name="rev_127">&nbsp;</a>